 The Personal Statement: Structure and Style

-Although it is the content of what you write in your personal statement which is most important, this content needs to be delivered in the right way, or its meaning may be lost or obscured.
+The content of your personal statement is incredibly important, and needs to be delivered clearly, or its meaning may be lost or obscured.
 At its best, a personal statement is a concise and individual footprint of your academic interests.
 At its worst it can be predictable, boring and cringe-inducing.
 So what are the key things you need to remember about the structure and style of your personal statement?

 Have a clear plan and stick to it

 One of the most important parts of a personal statement is its structure.
 Oxford and Cambridge are looking for passion and engagement with your subject.
 They do not want to read a stream of consciousness.
 They are looking for candidates who can express their ideas in a cogent and ordered way.
 As such, it pays to plan.

 We recommend making a skeleton of your personal statement along the following lines before working on the body.
 This is by no means the only way to structure it, but may help you as a starting point:

 1) Opening paragraph – ideally 2-3 sentences, succinctly describing why you are interested in your chosen subject.

 2) Areas of interest – this could focus on what you have studied at A-level, particular modules that interested you and why, and what these studies have taught you about the wider discipline as a whole.

 3) Extra reading – tutors want to see that you have gone above and beyond the basic course content of your A-level studies, so it is a good idea to include a paragraph on any interesting extra-reading you have done.
 It is better to choose only one or two things you have read and discuss them in some depth than to list five or six books or articles/journals.